unyt-org/uix/docs/manual/11 Functions and Contexts.md

 ```

 > [!NOTE]
-> It is recommended to use eternal modules mostly to store data and functions.
+> It is recommended that eternal modules be used primarily to store data and functions.
-> Class definitions with DATEX bindings should always be declared in separate non-eternal
-> modules so that they can be properly recreated on restart.
-This is a limitation of the current datex-core
-> beta implementation and will be fixed in the next versions.
+> Class definitions with DATEX bindings should always be declared in separate non-eternal modules so that they can be properly recreated on restart.
+This is a limitation of the current datex-core beta implementation and will be fixed in the next releases.

 ## Limitations of use() declarations